jupyter-server/jupyter_server/docs/source/other/full-config.rst

     no frontends are connected.

-GatewayKernelManager.cull_busy : Bool
+GatewayKernelManagers.cull_busy : Bool
     Default: ``False``

     Whether to consider culling kernels which are busy.
     Only effective if cull_idle_timeout > 0.

-GatewayKernelManager.cull_connected : Bool
+GatewayKernelManagers.cull_connected : Bool
     Default: ``False``

     Whether to consider culling kernels which have one or more connections.
     Only effective if cull_idle_timeout > 0.

-GatewayKernelManager.cull_idle_timeout : Int
+GatewayKernelManagers.cull_idle_timeout : Int
     Default: ``0``

     Timeout (in seconds) after which a kernel is considered idle and ready to be culled.
     Values of 0 or lower disable culling.
 Very short timeouts may result in kernels being culled for users with poor network connections.

-GatewayKernelManager.cull_interval : Int
+GatewayKernelManagers.cull_interval : Int
     Default: ``300``

     The interval (in seconds) on which to check for idle kernels exceeding the cull timeout value.

-GatewayKernelManager.default_kernel_name : Unicode
+GatewayKernelManagers.default_kernel_name : Unicode
     Default: ``'python3'``

     The name of the default kernel to start

-GatewayKernelManager.kernel_info_timeout : Float
+GatewayKernelManagers.kernel_info_timeout : Float
     Default: ``60``

     Timeout for giving up on a kernel (in seconds).